James Macpherson (outlaw): Outlaw

 MacPherson grew up a talented swordsman and fiddle player, who formed a gang which robbed the rich lairds of the Province of Moray and gave to the poor, making him a Robin Hood figure.
-The Parliament of Scotland had made it illegal to be or suspected of being Romani with the Gypsies Act 1609, so Macpherson lived as a criminal as soon as he joined his mother and furthermore he had angered a local land-owner, William Duff of Braco, who wanted to stop the robberies.
+In 1609, the Parliament of Scotland passed an "Act Anent the Egiptians" (Against Against the Egyptians; at the time, Romani were widely believed to be itinerant Egyptians, hence the term "Gypsy").
+This act made it made it lawful to condemn, detain and execute Romani people; as a result, Macpherson lived as a criminal as soon as he joined his mother and furthermore he had angered a local land-owner, William Duff of Braco, who wanted to stop the robberies.
 Macpherson was captured in Aberdeen then managed to escape from prison with the help of his family.

 After an aggressive confrontation in September 1700 with Duff's men at the St Rufus Fair in Keith, Macpherson fled but fell over a gravestone and was detained.
 He was taken to Banff for trial under the 1609 act with three other outlaws; he was found guilty alongside his comrade James Gordon and both were sentenced to death by hanging.

 Death and legacy

-Whilst on death row, Macpherson composed his Rant which he performed when he was taken to the gallows at the mercat cross on 16 November 1700.
+Whilst awaiting execution, Macpherson composed his Rant which he performed when he was taken to the gallows at the mercat cross on 16 November 1700.
 This lament inspired Robert Burns to write the famous poem McPherson’s Farewell.
 Macpherson then broke his fiddle and was hanged.
 A popular story relates that Macpherson's mother was able to obtain a reprieve for him in Turriff, but Duff set the time on the Banff town clock forward by 15 minutes so that the execution had already taken place by the time the messenger arrived by horse.

 Macpherson's fame grew after J. G. Phillips released a sympathetic biography in 1894 entitled James MacPherson: The Highland freebooter.
 His smashed fiddle is on display at the museum of Clan Macpherson in Newtonmore, near Kingussie.
 His claymore and targe were held at Duff House in Banff, now his sword is also in Newtonmore.
 In Banff he is remembered by the name of the Broken Fiddle cafe.